-All classes: Clutch springs may be uprated.
+Clutch: Clutch plates are free.
+Steel reinforcing bands may be fitted around the outside of the clutch basket.
+Clutch springs may be uprated.
 Clutch operation may be hydraulic or mechanical but must be under direct control of the driver with no electrically or electronically controlled assistance.

-2. Prohibited modifications:
+5.9.2 Prohibited modifications

 Gear selection, clutch and throttle operation must be purely mechanical and solely under direct control of the driver.
 The gear linkage and clutch system must be purely mechanical (hydraulic clutch systems are permitted).
 No electrical connections, switches or sensors may operate on any part of the clutch or gear controls or linkages.
+Note that this implies that "flatshifters" are not permitted in any form.

 Four-wheel drive is not permitted.

 Electronic traction control is not permitted.